Registration Requirements and How to Meet Them

 Requirement

-An applicant for registration must be able to communicate effectively in English or French in a health care environment.
+An applicant for registration must be able to communicate effectively in English or French in a healthcare environment.

 How to demonstrate that you meet the requirement?